Irish Grand National & Fairyhouse Easter Festival Betting Offers 2024

 A Grade 2 National hunt hurdle for novice juveniles, this race was given Grade 3 status in 2008 and then became a Grade 2 offering in 2016.
 It has enjoyed numerous sponsors over the years, such as Tayto and then a local property consultant.
 It takes place over two miles and, because it’s for juvenile novices, no horse has won it more than once.

 When it comes to jockeys you’ll be unsurprised that a few of them have been on the back of winners on multiple occasions.
 Tommy Carmody has won it three times, for example, including back-to-back wins in 1990 and 1991.
-Ruby Walsh has ridden three winners to date, as has Davy Russell.
-But you won’t be surprised to learn the name of the most successful jockey of all: Paul Carberry.
-He’s ridden five winners, all of whom were trained by the most successful trainer to date, Noel Meade.
+Davy Russell has ridden three winners to date too.
+But you won’t be surprised to learn the name of the most successful jockeys of all: Ruby Walsh and Paul Carberry – both have ridden four winners.

 The Irish Grand National